namratabhaumik/ExpenseTrackerExtended/plan.md

 - **Task:** Set up structured logging and monitoring in Google Cloud.
 - **Why:** To make it easier to debug and monitor the application in production.
 - **Action Items:**
-  - [ ] Configure the Django application to output logs in a structured JSON format.
+  - [x] Configure the Django application to output logs in a structured JSON format.
-  - [ ] Use Google Cloud's Operations Suite (formerly Stackdriver) to view and search logs.
+  - [x] Use Google Cloud's Operations Suite (formerly Stackdriver) to view and search logs.
-  - [ ] Create dashboards and alerts to monitor key metrics like error rates, latency, and resource utilization.
+  - [x] Create dashboards and alerts to monitor key metrics like error rates, latency, and resource utilization.
+  - [x] **Completed:** Implemented comprehensive monitoring with structured JSON logging, request/response tracking, error monitoring, performance monitoring, dashboard configuration, and alerting policies.
+Added middleware for automatic logging and created setup scripts for easy deployment.
+(2025-01-27)

 ## Phase 3: Polish (Nice-to-Haves)